General Transfer Student Information

 - Applicants must have earned a bachelor's degree prior to the beginning the study of law.
 (Evidence of a bachelor's degree will be required for each student who enrolls.)

 - Advanced standing credit will not be granted for more than 30 semester units.
 This means that students having completed two years of law school are not eligible to apply as a transfer student; however, such students may apply to visit for the third year.
 Credits toward the USC J.D. may not be given for all courses taken elsewhere.
 Transfer students must complete a minimum of 58 units of credit at USC Law to obtain a USC J.D.
-Transfer students are not eligible to take courses outside of USC Law for credit; nor may transfer students participate in dual-degree programs.
-The USC Law grade point average will be computed only on the work taken at USC.
+Transfer students are not eligible to take courses outside of USC Gould for credit; nor may transfer students participate in dual-degree programs.
+The USC Gould School of Law grade point average will be computed only on the work taken at USC.
 Transfer students must meet all graduation requirements.

 - Transfer students are eligible for most of the same myriad of opportunities that students enrolling at USC beginning their first year can take advantage of.
 This includes law review, moot court, clinical programs, and eligibility for Order of the Coif.

 For additional information about the transfer admission process and procedures, please contact admissions at (213) 740-2523 or firstname.lastname@example.org.